 2. In around 80% of women who are suffering from this, the reason is insulin resistance.
 In this condition, the body needs to use itself in order to produce some extra insulin so that the sugar can be broken down.
 As a result of this, testosterone can be produced in excess which will further interrupt the growth of the follicles.
 This can also lead to an irregularity in ovulation.

 3. Another very common factor of PCOS is attributed to the kind of lifestyle that a person is leading.
 If a person is overweight and has a body mass index out of range, then it can lead to insulin resistance.

-4. If the testosterone levels are high, the levels of luteinising hormones are high or if high levels of prolactin get produced, then, this can lead to PCOS.
+4. If the testosterone levels are high, the levels of luteinizing hormones are high or if high levels of prolactin get produced, then, this can lead to PCOS.

 PCOS Treatment – Though there is no cure for getting completely rid of PCOS, one can definitely control its intensity by following the below-mentioned methods:

-If the right treatment is provided on time, then even a woman having PCOS can conceive.
-A woman suffering from PCOS can also be treated with IVF if their body fails to respond to medicines.
+If the right treatment is provided on time, then even a woman having PCOS can conceive, Also be treated with IVF if their body fails to respond to medicines.

-Couple has been trying for a long time to concieve
+Couple has been trying for a long time to conceive